 SA Theme Key Issues SA Theme 1: Natural resources and waste The key impacts here concern the relationships between the level of growth proposed in the Birmingham Development Plan and the significant demand for natural resources (minerals, water and land) and the production of waste.
-SA Theme 2: CO 2 emissions The City Council is committed to securing reductions in $CO_2$ emissions, with the Sustainable Community Strategy setting a target for a 60% reduction in emissions by 2026.
+SA Theme 2: CO 2 emissions The City Council is committed to securing reductions in CO 2 emissions, with the Sustainable Community Strategy setting a target for a 60% reduction in emissions by 2026.
 The main source of emissions is likely to come from the built environment and transport, both of which are sources that the Birmingham Development Plan can influence through encouraging the greater co-ordination of where people live and work to reduce the need for commuting.
-Currently, for example, some 50% of those who live and work in Birmingham commute by car, and this rises to around 75% of those who live outside Birmingham but work in Birmingham.
-SA Theme 3: Climate change adaptation Current evidence, based on a review of the potential impacts of climate change at the regional level and the draft Birmingham Climate Change Action Plan, suggests that the City will need to be prepared for a range of potential impacts including increases in flooding, summer droughts and a greater probability of extreme weather events (heat waves and extreme floods for example).
-SA Theme 4: Historic environment, landscape, biodiversity and geodiversity Historic environment: The key impacts here are likely to relate to the impacts of new development and infrastructure on Birmingham's historic environment, including scheduled ancient monuments, listed buildings, conservation areas, registered parks and gardens and canal network.
-There are over 2,500 entries on the Scheduled Monuments Record, 14 Registered Parks and Gardens and 25 Conservation Areas, all potentially vulnerable to the pressures of urban intensification.
-Landscape: New development is likely have an impact on the City's landscapes both within the existing urban area (parks, gardens and other greenspace) and outside of urban area where greenfield development is required.
+Currently, for example, some 50% of those who live and work in Birmingham commute by car, and this rises to around 75% of those who live outside Birmingham but work in Birmingham SA Theme 3: Climate change adaptation Current evidence, based on a review of the potential impacts of climate change at the regional level and the draft Birmingham Climate Change Action Plan, suggests that the City will need to be prepared for a range of potential impacts including increases in flooding, summer droughts and a greater probability of extreme weather events (heat waves and extreme floods for example).
+SA Theme 4: Historic environment, landscape, biodiversity and geodiversity ent, landscape, infrastructure on Birmingham's historic environment, including scheduled ancient monuments, listed Landscape: New development is likely have an impact on the City's landscapes both within the existing urban area (parks, gardens and other greenspace) and outside of urban area where greenfield development is required.
 Within the main urban area the impacts could relate to development pressures on landscape features including parks, gardens and water courses.
 Outside the City, the major opportunities for greenfield development lie to the north/north east of the town (Sutton Coldfield) and to the south/south-west (beyond Longbridge) so the impacts of greenfield development (if required) on the surrounding landscape would more likely be felt here.
 Some 18% of the City's area is open space of varying kinds and urban intensification could have a significant impact on this through development and user pressures.
 Biodiversity: The City accommodates a range of designated sites of nature conservation importance and will have other non-designated areas which make an important contribution to biodiversity.
 This will include both previously developed land and buildings and greenfield sites.
 New development will have a detrimental impact on ecology and biodiversity where this involves the loss of habitats or leads to activities which will adversely impact on these features.
 Geodiversity: Concerns the variety of rocks, minerals and landforms and the processes which have informed these features over time.
 There could be impacts outside of the City in relation to the demand for minerals to build new homes, businesses and infrastructure (explored under SA Theme 1) SA Theme 5: Pollution Air pollution: The whole of Birmingham was designated an Air Quality Management Area (AQMA) in 2003 to help improve air quality in the City.
-The main pollutant is nitrogen dioxide (NO 2 ), arising from both transport and industry.
+The main pollutant is nitrogen dioxide (NO 2), arising from both transport and industry.